jrroosevelt/VS2PCG/Card clarifications M-Z.md

 Because this is now classified as a continuous modifier it means that it will impact characters played after the Nullifier entered play.

-It also means that the Nullifier can now be Nullified.
-Cosmo or an opposing Nullifier can now Nullify the continuous modifier.
 It also means that when Grid steals a Nullifier it continues to work, targeting *enemy* characters.
 This turns the Nullifier against the player who played it.

 ^(Source: FB Post - Benjamin Brozene)